A decade ago, you’d be hard-pressed to find a collagen supplement on the shelves at your local grocery store.

 When added to coffee, collagen’s molecular structure breaks down [7].
 Even worse, studies have found that caffeine “significantly” inhibits collagen biosynthesis in skin, meaning it prevents collagen from benefiting your skin [9].

-On the other hand, all three of Manna’s Liposomal Collagen supplements are not exposed to heat during processing and are recommended to be mixed with cold liquids to keep the collagen protein stable.
+On the other hand, Manna’s Liposomal Collagen supplement is not exposed to heat during processing and is recommended to be mixed with cold liquids to keep the collagen protein stable.
+But, to be fair, as long as you aren’t taking a blow torch to the supplement, you can add to your warm coffee!

 5. Collagen is only good for your skin